manzt/anywidget/docs/src/pages/en/jupyter-widgets-the-good-parts.md

 import { DOMWidgetModel, DOMWidgetView } from "@jupyter-widgets/base";

-// All boilerplate, anywidget takes care of this ... class CustomWidgetModel extends DOMWidgetModel {
+// All boilerplate, anywidget takes care of this ... class CustomModel extends DOMWidgetModel {
 	/* ... */
 }

-class CustomWidgetView extends DOMWidgetView {
+class CustomView extends DOMWidgetView {
 	render() {
 		let view = this;
 		let el = this.el;